Catalan counties: Creation

 Around 813, Empúries became a separate county under Ermenguer, and in 817, it was united to the County of Roussillon.
 From 835 to 844, Sunyer I was count of Empúries and Peralada while Alaric I was count of Roussillon and Vallespir.

 Besalú was made a separate county in 878 for Radulf on the condition that it pass to the heirs of Wilfred the Hairy on his death.
 It went to Miro I the Younger in 912.

 Barcelona soon overshadowed the other counties in importance, especially during the reign of Wilfred the Hairy in the late 9th century.
-At that time, the power of the Carolingians was waning and the neglected Hispanic march was practically independent of royal authority.
+At that time, the power of the Carolingian Empire was waning and the neglected Hispanic March counties were practically independent of its royal authority.
 In the early 11th century, Berenguer Ramon I, Count of Barcelona, was able to submit to Sancho III of Navarre as his suzerain, even though he was still legally a vassal of Robert II of France.
-With the accession of Robert's father, Hugh Capet, the first non-Carolingian king, in 987, most of the Catalan counts refused to pay homage to the new dynasty.
-Over the next century, most of the Catalan counties came into the hands of the counts of Barcelona.
-In time, one of the Counts of Barcelona, Ramon Berenguer IV, married the heiress of Aragon, Petronella, uniting the counties under the count's power to that kingdom, creating the Crown of Aragon.
-Several of the later kings re-created some Catalan counties as appanages for younger sons.
+With the accession of Robert's father, Hugh Capet, the first non-Carolingian king, in 987, most of the counts refused to pay homage to the new dynasty.
+Over the next century, most of the counties were absorbed or became vassals of the County of Barcelona.
+In 1137, the Count of Barcelona Ramon Berenguer IV received the Kingdom of Aragon and its heiress, Petronella, from the Aragonese king Ramiro II, thus uniting the County of Barcelona and its vassals with the Kingdom of Aragon to create the Crown of Aragon.
+After 1173, the Catalan counties, including the vassals of Barcelona, fell under the legal definition of Catalonia, which was officially defined as a principality in 1343.
+Several of the later Aragonese kings re-created some of the counties as appanages for younger sons.